Mode 13h: Variants

 An alternative planar 256-color mode is available by disabling Chain 4 mode (unchaining).
 Video modes created using this technique are collectively called Mode X, though the original use of that term was for a VGA mode which also had square pixels.
 While these modes (along with very many other possible VGA modes) were not specifically documented by IBM, the VGA hardware functions and features used to implement them were documented at least as early as 1988, in the PS/2 Hardware Interface Technical Reference.

+A 256-color mode with "chain 4"-style simple addressing can be achieved by manually writing the VGA registers.

 Notation

 13h refers to the number 19 written in the hexadecimal notation in a format typical of assembly code for Intel processors.
 In the C programming language, hexadecimal 13 is written 0x13.

 In x86 assembly language the video mode is entered by setting the AL register to 13h, the AH register to 0, and then calling BIOS interrupt 10h.
 The two 8-bit registers AL and AH comprise the 16-bit AX register.

 Although 13_{hex} is 19 in decimal, in QuickBASIC's screen mode numbering scheme it is simply screen mode 13 (not hexadecimal).
 Many QuickBASIC screen modes have numbers which differ from the BIOS modes on which they are based.